 One of the promises Donald Trump made during his presidential race was to repeal the Affordable Care Act and he has been working towards completing that process since he took office in January.

-Republicans in the senate have been deadlocked trying to repeal and replace Obamacare for a while, but the GOP leaders are expected to announce an updated bill very soon and could vote on the legislation as soon as next week.
+Republicans in the Senate have been deadlocked trying to repeal and replace Obamacare for a while, and GOP leaders are expected to bring a vote to the floor as early as Tuesday, despite not having the votes needed to pass the bill.

 One of the aspects of the legislation that is slowing the process deals with pre-existing conditions and how insurance companies treat patients who are already sick.